 Students will learn and practice developing and conducting marketing research.
 The goal of the research will be to determine an organization's competitive position and enhance its performance.
 Techniques covered will include: questionnaire design, focus groups, observational research, testing/sampling results, and statistical analysis of collected data.
-Prerequisite: BUS/MKT 351, MKT 221.
-(Offered fall of odd academic years.)
+Prerequisite: MKT 221, co-requisite: BUS/MKT 351 and lab.(Offered fall of odd academic years.)